TomSpencerLondon/concurrency-basics/markdown.md

 This approach is expensive because switching between threads (context switching) and waiting for locks consumes CPU resources unnecessarily.

----

 ### **Bottom Diagram: CAS-Based Approach**
 - In the bottom diagram, CAS is used for atomic operations, which are provided directly by the **hardware**.
 - Here, **Thread 1** performs the operation without being blocked.
 Instead of waiting, CAS repeatedly checks and updates the shared variable in a non-blocking manner.
 - This eliminates the need for **locks** and avoids expensive thread blocking or waiting states.

----

 ### **Why CAS Is More Efficient**
 - **No Blocking**: Threads don’t get stuck waiting for locks, avoiding wasted time.
 - **Fewer Context Switches**: The scheduler doesn’t need to pause and resume threads as often, saving CPU cycles.
 - **Hardware Optimization**: CAS leverages atomic hardware instructions, making operations much faster.

-In summary, CAS-based atomic operations are far more efficient because they remove the bottleneck of blocking threads and scheduler overhead, resulting in better performance for multi-threaded applications."
+In summary, CAS-based atomic operations are far more efficient because they remove the bottleneck of blocking threads and scheduler overhead, resulting in better performance for multi-threaded applications.

 ---
 class: center, middle